nsourlos/linux_package_installation/README.md

 - graphviz 0.20.1
 - nibabel 4.0.2
 - MedPy 0.4.0

+For the [GPU version](/GPU)the **[requirements script](/requirements.txt)** also contains GPU versions of [Tensorflow (2.9.0)](https://www.tensorflow.org/install/pip) and [PyTorch (1.10.1)](https://discuss.pytorch.org/t/runtimeerror-unexpected-error-from-cudagetdevicecount/139977/5).
+It installs cuda and cudnn toolkits.
+Moreover, the **[installs script](/installs.sh)** is updated and includes commands to enable mozilla touchscreen, install VisualStudio code, and change dual boot options when Ubuntu are installed along with Windows 10.
+If that is not the case, the script should be updated manually by the user.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.